Stardate: 2267, along with an unknown date in a parallel universe date

 “What will it be: past or future?
 Tyranny or freedom?”

-Kirk and crew fail to persuade a Council on the planet Halkan to mine dilithium crystals on their planet while an ion storm gathers overhead.
+Kirk and crew fail to persuade the Council on the planet Halkan to allow the Federation mining rights of dilithium crystals on their planet while an ion storm gathers overhead.
 Kirk pledges not to use overwhelming force to destroy the Halkans in exchange for the dilithium crystals.
 However, when Kirk, Bones, Scotty, and Uhura beam back aboard the Enterprise, the ion storm causes a strange transporter malfunction.
 Much to his horror, Kirk notes that the general appearance of the ship has been altered, the behavior of the likes of Spock (now brandishing a goatee) has become “brutal, savage.”
 The crewmen are fierce and violent, easily instigating mutiny, and readily willing to now destroy the Halkans on the planet below.
 Torture in an “agony booth” is a preferred means of punishment and Kirk apparently has an alluring mistress named Marlena Moreau (BarBara Luna).

 Kirk masquerades as the captain of this strange new ship, all the while it becomes clear the transporter malfunction has launched them into an alternate, parallel universe.
 Kirk learns that in this parallel universe, the Federation has been replaced with a harsh, tyrannical “Terran” empire and that Kirk once gained command of the Enterprise only by assassinating Captain Pike and this was followed by a massacre of 5,000 people on Vega IX.
 The crewmen all use a strange hand signal reminiscent of the Nazis and they now don strange golden robes.
 Alternative Kirk rules the ship as an iron-fisted warlord.
 However, when Kirk refuses to immediately destroy the Halkans, an imperial order is issued for “bearded” Spock to kill Kirk and resume command of the Enterprise.